Best Of19 min read

 Cons:

-• 0.40% Premium fee is higher than Wealthfront for similar automation
+• 0.40% Premium fee runs higher than Wealthfront for similar features

 • Less granular tax-loss harvesting than Wealthfront at high balances